htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 causes the *condor_gpu_discovery* tool to output more attributes that describe the detected GPUs on the machine.

-Prior to HTCondor version 9.11 *condor_gpu_discovery* would publish GPU properties using attributes with a name prefix that indicated which GPU the property referred to.
-Beginning with version 9.11, discovery would default to using nested ClassAds for GPU properties.
+*condor_gpu_discovery* defaults to using nested ClassAds for GPU properties.
 The administrator can be explicit about which form to use for properties by adding either the ``-nested`` or ``-not-nested`` option to :macro:`GPU_DISCOVERY_EXTRA`.

 The format -- nested or not -- of GPU properties in the slot ad is the same as published by *condor_gpu_discovery*.
 The use of nested GPU property ads is necessary to do GPU matchmaking and to properly support heterogeneous GPUs.
-For pools that have execute nodes running older versions of HTCondor, you may want to config ``-not-nested`` on newer machines for consistency with older machines.
-However jobs that use the ``require_gpus`` keyword will never match machines that are configured to use ``-not-nested`` gpu discovery.

 For resources like GPUs that have individual properties, when configuring slots the slot configuration can specify a constraint on those properties